the home of science, arts and inspiration

 Design Museum

-The world's leading museum devoted to contemporary design in every form from architecture and fashion to graphics, product and industrial design has opened in its spectacular new location on High Street Kensington on 24 November 2016.
+The world's leading museum devoted to contemporary design in every form from architecture and fashion to graphics, product and industrial design has opened in its spectacular location on High Street Kensington on 24 November 2016.

 The Ismaili Centre